 LA ROUX + HEAVEN 17 at BBC Maida Vale (2010)

-In a special performance for BBC6 Music, when Glenn Gregory took the lead on the verses of ‘In For The Kill’, any scepticism lingering about the connection between LA ROUX, HEAVEN 17 and early HUMAN LEAGUE was quashed.
+In a performance for BBC6 Music, when Glenn Gregory took the lead on the verses of ‘In For The Kill’, any scepticism lingering about the connection between LA ROUX, HEAVEN 17 and early HUMAN LEAGUE was quashed.
 Before ‘Temptation’, Martyn Ware gleefully told everyone that Gregory only got 78% doing it on ‘SingStar’.
 While Elly Jackson might not have a natural soul voice, she certainly hit those high notes.
 An uptempo cover of TERENCE TRENT D’ARBY’s ‘Sign Your Name’ finished a unique evening.

 DEPECHE MODE at Royal Albert Hall (2010)

 Part of the Teenage Cancer Trust series of gigs, rumours that DEPECHE MODE had something special up their sleeves were spreading like wild fire among The Devoted as they gathered from all over the world in South Kensington.
 And it came in the shape of the much missed Alan Wilder appearing with DM for the first time since 1994 to accompany Martin Gore on a rendition of ‘Somebody’ during the encore.
-“A proud moment for me knowing that most people were so happy about it” Wilder said to TEC afterwards.
+“A proud moment for me knowing that most people were so happy about it” Wilder said.

 ULTRAVOX at Hammersmith Apollo (2010)